lazypanda0810/watchwebsite/WATCHHUB_TRANSFORMATION.md

 ## Overview

-This document summarizes all the changes made to transform the Flipkart MERN e-commerce project into WatchHub, a specialized premium watch store.
+This document summarizes all the changes made to transform the WatchHub MERN e-commerce project into WatchHub, a specialized premium watch store.

 ## Files Modified